pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result

 ### User Story
-- User Story 5.6: View Memory - As a regular user/admin user I can add a comment to a memory
+- User Story 5.11: My Memories- As a regular user/admin user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
 ### Test case steps
 1.